Vincentsagini/Vincentsagini/README.md

-- 👋 Hi, I’m @Vincentsagini a computer science graduate passionate about technology and innovation.
+- 👋 Hi, I’m Vincentsagini, a computer science graduate passionate about technology and innovation.
 - 👀 I’m interested in artificial intelligence, machine learning, software development, and solving real-world problems using tech.
 - 🌱 I’m currently learning advanced machine learning techniques and exploring cloud computing services like AWS and Azure.
 - 💞️ I’m looking to collaborate on open-source projects, AI research, or software development initiatives that push the boundaries of innovation.
-- 📫 How to reach me open-ou can reach me via email at vincentsagini5@gmail.com
+- 📫 How to reach me open-you can reach me via email at vincentsagini5@gmail.com
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I love coding